Up Your Game

 Written by: Jaret Petras

 Pickleball is one of those games that is just so addicting.
 Not only to play, but also to watch.
 Now more than ever, we have the access to watch the elite players challenging each other for championships.
-These matches are so engaging as a fan, but also can be an educational opportunity to learn from the best players in world.

-Coaches and players alike try to analyze these matches to pickup on the new trends of the games.
-Whether it be the shape of their hips or a new type of serve—even the tiniest details make a difference when it comes to pickleball.
+Coaches and players alike try to analyze these matches to pick up on the new trends of the games.
+Whether it be the shape of their hips or a new type of serve, even the tiniest details make a difference when it comes to pickleball.

 At the same time, pickleball, like any other sport, can be very subjective and it is not always clear why certain actions are taking place.
-So, I decided to analyze a match through a data-driven approach—to dive into a deeper layer of the game and see what is really going on.
+So, I decided to analyze a match through a data-driven approach to dive into a deeper layer of the game and see what is really going on.

 GET THE NEW BEN JOHNS HYPERION PADDLE AT FROMUTH PICKLEBALL.
 If you snag anything else before you checkout, get 10% off with 10DINK (exclusions apply).